 Or, as a frequent rider, you may have shared a horror story of untimeliness, getting lost or even reckless driving.

 Company spokespersons say all drivers must undergo background checks and drivers who demonstrate patterns of unsafe behavior will no longer be able to drive for Uber or Lyft.

 Even so, vehicle accidents can and do happen.
-For those who use ridesharing companies like Uber, it is important to know what to do if you are ever in an accident, understand who is at fault in the event of a ridesharing crash, and how to receive payment for any injuries or other losses you sustain.
+For those who use ridesharing companies like Uber, it is important to know what to do if you are ever in an accident, understand who is at fault in the event of an Uber or Lyft accident, and how to receive payment for any injuries or other losses you sustain.

 Uber, for example, has a three-part insurance structure to cover their drivers and passengers.
 When the drivers are not available to pick up passengers, they’re covered by their own personal auto insurance.
 When drivers are available but haven’t yet picked up a passenger, they’re covered by their own personal insurance plus additional contingent liability coverage.
 That coverage goes up to $50,000 per injury for a total of $100,000 and up to $25,000 in property damage, if the driver’s personal insurance doesn’t cover the issue.
 Finally, drivers who are on a trip with a passenger are covered by a $1 million liability coverage policy and a $1 million uninsured/underinsured coverage policy in case of accidents with un- or under-insured drivers.

 The answer is…maybe.

 The biggest question: who pays for damages after a ridesharing accident?